ChaosDynamix/Arcadia/index.md

 nav_exclude     : !!bool true
 ---

-# Personal Linux distributions installation guides
+# Personal guides for installing several Linux distributions such as Arch Linux, Gentoo and NixOS
 {: .fs-9}

 ---